ht0324/ht0324.github.io/_posts/2025-04-22-distillation.md

 ### Final Thoughts

 This paper is a classic example of clear insight.
-The core claim is simple:
+The claim is simple, but such a powerful one:

 > "...a lot of helpful information can be carried in soft targets that could not possibly be encoded with a single hard target."

-Knowledge distillation provides a practical way to harness this information, bridging the gap between powerful-but-cumbersome training models and efficient deployment models.
-While short, the paper's impact is significant, reflected in its citations.
-It's a testament to clear thinking and finding simple solutions to important problems.